Common Opal Varieties

-Natural Opal: Real, natural opal has not been changed from its natural state--except to be cut an polished into a gem stone.
-The Opal Man carries many types of natural opal, including Australian black opal, crystal opal, white opal, boulder opal, and opal specimens.
-The opal doublets we carry are also made from real, natural opal material.
+Genuine opal has not been changed from its natural state--except to be cut and polished into a gem stone.
+The Opal Man carries many types of real opal, including Australian black opal, crystal opal, white opal, boulder opal, and opal specimens.
+The doublets we carry and make are also cut from and made with natural crystal opal.
 (More on opal doublets, below).
-We also carry real, natural opal from Mexico and Ethiopia.
+We also carry authentic opal from Mexico and Ethiopia.

 Australian Black Opal

 Australian Black Opal is one of the most well-known and valuable types of opal.
-While some people mistakenly expect black opals to be very dark or black, the name actually comes from the color of the host stone where the opal formed.
-This host material, which can appear a range of tones from gray to black, is naturally occurring and can often be seen on the back of the polished black opal.
+While some people mistakenly expect black opals to be very dark or black, the name actually comes from the color of the host stone in which the opal formed.
+This host material that appears in a range of tones from gray to black, is naturally occurring and can often be seen on the back of the polished black opal.
 The stone cutter did not remove the dark, opaque background because it has the effect of enriching and saturating color, and it increases the value of the stone.

 Australian White, Light, and Crystal Opal

 White opals have a white base, and the color play and patterns present themselves in this white opal base.
 Opals in this category can host a wide variety of colors and light play patterns.
-White opals may be the most common type of opal because they were marketed well early in the 20th century.
-Customers who come to The Opal Man for the first time are often surprised to see all of the other colorful of opal we carry.
-White opals are often the most difficult to photograph, too, because their colors can be so pastel and delicate.
+White opals are the most common type of opal because they were marketed extensively in the early 20th century.
+White opals are often the most difficult to photograph because their colors can be so pastel and delicate. .

-In a crystal opal, on the other hand, the color play presents itself against a transparent or translucent opal base.
-Light can pass through a crystal opal and light opal, where it cannot, generally speaking, pass trough a black opal.
+In a crystal opal, on the other hand, the color play presents itself against a transparent opal base which light can pass through.

 Australian Boulder Matrix Opal